JohnySeven/TWatchSKDesigner/README.md

 2. Change the "Name" field to **All Watch Info 2**.
 3. In the "Layout" field, select **off**.
 4. Change the "Background" to **AntiqueWhite**.
-5. Click on the "New label" button at the bottom of the Edit Window.
+5. Click on the "Add new label" button at the bottom of the Edit Window.
 6. Change the "Text" to **Watch Stats**.
 Notice that the text is left justified on the View.
 7. Change the "Font" to **montserrat32**.
 8. Change the "Location" to **20;0**.
 Notice that the text "Watch Stats" is now horizontally centered on the View.